Transferring Large Sums of Money Internationally

 Customer support

-Purpose: Is it a gift?
+Purpose: Is this money a gift?

 Ways to transfer large sums of money internationally